joshkour/serp-ranker/README.md

 3. Proxy
 Provides a proxy object that substitute for the real API for caching purposes.
 It is used to check if we have a cache version stored before making the actual API request (providing better peformance).
+I have went with a simple implementation for easy set up to make use of caching to file.
+However, this can be easily replaced with a different caching mechanism (memcache / redis).

 4. Facade
 Using a facade helps to remove complex subsystems from the client caller.